 • Cinnamon Rolls – Store-bought cinnamon roll dough is our secret weapon to make this recipe a breeze.
 We love Grand’s cinnamon rolls, but any brand you like best will work.

-• Heavy Cream – This is used to form the base of the custard topping, transforming the cinnamon rolls into a decadent dish far better than anything straight from a can.
+• Heavy Cream – This forms the base of the custard topping.
+It transforms the cinnamon rolls into a decadent dish far better than anything straight from a can.

-• Large Eggs – These are necessary to thicken the custard mixture and help it solidify as it cooks, locking in the moisture and creating a slightly crisp, golden exterior.
+• Large Eggs – These thicken the custard mixture and help it solidify as it cooks.
+As a result, they lock in moisture and create a slightly crisp, golden exterior.

 • Cinnamon – Our favorite warm spice, cinnamon just screams fall and makes every bite taste like a freshly baked apple crisp

-• Vanilla Extract – Use a high-quality pure vanilla extract in the custard to enhance the rest of the ingredients, adding extra depth and sweetness.
+• Vanilla Extract – Use a high-quality pure vanilla extract!
+It helps enhance the rest of the ingredients, adding extra depth and sweetness.

-• Condensed Milk – This is poured on top just before cooking for the most succulent cinnamon rolls you’ll ever make.
+• Condensed Milk – Pour this on top just before cooking for the most succulent cinnamon rolls you’ll ever make.

 three unbaked cinnamon rolls that have been sliced into quarters.